nullskeptic/discord-playtime-simulator/README.md

 A PowerShell script that simulates Discord game activity by generating a placeholder executable file.

 ## **Usage**
-- Copy paste any lightweight executable file in the script’s working directory.
+- Copy paste any lightweight executable file in the script’s working directory or directly run the script
-- Run the script

 ## **Parameters**